CloudKeeper-Inc/IP-scan/README.md

-# Find and Compare Route 53 A Records with IPs in your AWS Account
+# Find and Compare Route53 A Records with IPs in your AWS Account

 # IAM Policy & Role Setup